karlospn/mytechramblings-site-source-code/content/posts/trying-out-the-built-in-container-support-for-the-dotnet-7-sdk.md

 ---
-title: "Trying out the built-in container support for the .NET 7 SDK"
+title: "Trying out the built-in container support for the .NET SDK"
 date: 2022-11-22T13:01:13+01:00
 tags: ["dotnet", "containers", "aws", "devops", "azure"]
-description: "A few months ago the built-in container support in the .NET 7 SDK was announced.
-This feature allows us to containerize our application just using the dotnet publish command without no need of having to write a Dockerfile.
-In this post I'll try to migrate from an app that uses a complex Dockerfile to a 'docker-less' app that uses the container support for .NET 7 SDK."
+description: "A few months ago the built-in container support for the .NET 7 SDK was announced.
+In this post I'll put this feature to test, I'll try to migrate an application that contains a rather "complex" Dockerfile to a new version that uses the container support feature."
 draft: true
 ---

 > **Just show me the code!**
 > As always, if you don’t care about the post I have uploaded the source code on my [Github](https://github.com/karlospn/trying-out-the-built-in-container-support-for-the-dotnet-7-sdk).

-A few months ago the built-in container support in the .NET 7 SDK was announced.
-This feature allows us to containerize our application just using the ``dotnet publish`` command without no need of having to write a ``Dockerfile``.
+A few months ago the built-in container support for the .NET SDK was announced.
+This feature allows us to containerize our application using the ``dotnet publish`` command, with no need of having to write any kind of ``Dockerfile``.

-With this approach instead of using a ``Dockerfile`` we just have to add a series of properties in the application project file (.csproj), install the ``Microsoft.NET.Build.Containers`` NuGet package, run the ``dotnet publish`` command and the output artifact will be a containerized image of your application.
+To make this approach work we just have to add a series of properties in the application project file (.csproj), install the ``Microsoft.NET.Build.Containers`` NuGet package, run the ``dotnet publish`` command and the output artifact will be a container image of your app.

 I've been wanting to try this new feature for quite a while, but I don't want to use it with a simple "Hello World" .NET app, because I know that it will work well with it.

-Instead of that in this post **I'll try to migrate from an app that uses a complex ``Dockerfile``  to a "docker-less" app that uses the container support for .NET 7 SDK**, and see how it performs.
+Instead, **I'll try to migrate an application that contains a rather "complex" ``Dockerfile`` to a new version that uses the container support feature**.

 # **Application & Dockerfile**

-The application is a BookStore API built using .NET6.
+The application is a BookStore API built using .NET 7.
 It allows us to do the following actions:

 - Get, add, update and delete book categories.
 - Get, add, update and delete books.
 - Get, add, update and delete inventory.
 - Get, add and delete orders.

-But the application per se doesn't matter at all, the important part of the application is the ``Dockerfile``.
+But the application per se doesn't matter at all, the important part of the app is the ``Dockerfile``.

-Remember that the purpose of this post is to evaluate if we can move from an app that uses a complex ``Dockerfile``  to a "docker-less" app that uses the container support for .NET 7 SDK.
+> Remember that the purpose of this post is to evaluate if we can move from an app that uses a complex ``Dockerfile``  to a _"dockerfile-less"_ app that uses the container support for the .NET SDK.

+The first step is to take a look at the ``Dockerfile`` to know what is doing, so we can replicate those same features using the container support for .NET.
-The BookStore API ``Dockerfile`` uses a multi-stage build, and contains the following features:
+- The BookStore API ``Dockerfile`` uses a multi-stage build.
-- It uses a pair of private platform images as base images.
+- The ``Dockerfile`` uses 2 private platform images as base images.
 Those images are hosted on a private ``AWS ECR`` repository.
-Using a platform image instead of using directly the public Microsoft images is a good security practice and also quite common in the enterprise.
+Using a platform image instead of using directly the public Microsoft images is a good security practice.
-- The app contains a few references to private packages hosted on a private ``Azure Artifacts NuGet feed``, which means that the ``Dockerfile`` uses the [Azure Artifacts Credential Provider](https://github.com/microsoft/artifacts-credprovider) to restore the NuGet packages.
+- The API references a few private packages hosted on my private ``Azure Artifacts NuGet feed``, which means that the ``Dockerfile`` has to use the [Azure Artifacts Credential Provider](https://github.com/microsoft/artifacts-credprovider) to login into the private feed when trying to run the ``dotnet restore`` command.
-  - The ``Azure Artifacts Credential Provider`` uses an ``Azure DevOps Personal Access Token`` to restore the NuGet packages.
-- To optimize the application size, the application must be published using the .NET trim feature.
+- The application is published using the .NET trim feature to optimize its size.
 This feature removes unnecessary framework components from the resulting artifact.
-- The application must be published using the ``self-contained`` mode.
+- The app is published using the ``self-contained`` mode.
-- The application runs using a ``non-root user``. _(This is done in the platform base image)_
+- The container uses a ``non-root user`` to run the app. _(This is done in the base image, not in the application Dockerfile)_

-And here's how the ``Dockerfile`` looks like.
+The next code snippet shows how the ``Dockerfile`` looks like.
 ```yaml
 FROM 823934831816.dkr.ecr.eu-west-1.amazonaws.com/sdk:7.0-bullseye-slim-1.0.0 AS build-env
 WORKDIR /app